prof-rossetti/georgetown-opim-243-201901/projects/exec-dash/further.md

 # "Exec Dash" Further Exploration Challenges

-## Challenge 1: Validate CSV File Format
+## Challenge 1: Validate CSV Headers

 If the user selects a data file which contains invalid/unexpected header rows, the program should stop execution and display a friendly error message like "Oh, the selected file contains unexpected headers.
 Please try again."